Emergency Medical Services

 Are you interested in a career in the health professions but you’re not sure if the profession is for you?

-The Health Careers Division can introduce you to the health professions programs in a new course being offered starting fall 2006.
-HPRS 1201 – Introduction to Health Professions is an overview of the roles of various members of the health care system, educational requirements, issues affecting the delivery of health care, and methods of credentialing and licensing requirements on a state and national level.
+The School of Health Careers can introduce you to the health professions programs through HPRS 1201 – Introduction to Health Professions.
+This is an overview of the roles of various members of the health care system, educational requirements, issues affecting the delivery of health care, and methods of credentialing and licensing requirements on a state and national level.

 In addition, legal and ethical issues and decision making that affects the practice of health care professionals and the rights and responsibilities of health care professionals will be introduced.